kumulynja/nwc_wallet/README.md

 ## Getting started

-To use this package, your app should have a Lightning Network node, wallet or access to a Lightning wallet service so you can handle the NWC requests.
+To use this package, your app should have a Lightning Network node, wallet or access to a Lightning wallet API so you can handle the NWC requests.
 You can look at [ldk-node-flutter](https://github.com/LtbLightning/ldk-node-flutter) for a Flutter package that can be used to run a Lightning node on mobile.
+But really any other Lightning wallet implementation can be used together with this package, as long as it can handle the NWC requests like getting the balance, generating an invoice, paying an invoice, etc.

 Also install any secure storage mechanism package you want to use to persist the wallet service's Nostr private key and created NWC connections.
 To keep this package independent of any specific secure storage mechanism or dependency, the package does not persist keypairs or connections between app restarts, that's up to the user of the package to implement.